Upgrading Tanzu Kubernetes Grid Integrated Edition (NSX-T Networking)

 Update the TKGI and Kubernetes CLIs on any local machine where you run commands that interact with your upgraded version of TKGI.

-To update your CLIs, download and re-install the TKGI and Kubernetes CLI distributions that are provided with TKGI on VMware Tanzu Network.
+To update the CLIs, download and re-install the TKGI and Kubernetes CLI distributions that are provided with TKGI on VMware Tanzu Network.

 For more information about installing the CLIs, see the following topics: